rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 ### Exercises:

+* Confirm your {{% a_blank "source code for the last section" "https://github.com/the-road-to-graphql/react-graphql-github-apollo/tree/fa06945db4a933fe4a29c41f46fdc7034bceeb6e" %}}
 * Read more about {{% a_blank "different Apollo Error types and error policies" "https://www.apollographql.com/docs/react/features/error-handling.html" %}}
 * Read more about {{% a_blank "Apollo Links" "https://www.apollographql.com/docs/link/" %}}
 * Read more about {{% a_blank "composable Apollo Links" "https://www.apollographql.com/docs/link/composition.html" %}}